corajr/queer-loop/README.md

 [queer-loop](https://qqq.lu) is a simple [ReasonML](https://reasonml.github.io/)
 app that generates and reads Q(uee)R codes.
-Q(uee)R codes are QR codes that follow a sequence, which will progress only when the app recognizes another instance of itself.
+Q(uee)R codes are QR codes that follow a sequence, which will progress only when the app recognizes another Q(uee)R code.
 (The name is a playful reference to the notion of a [strange loop](https://en.wikipedia.org/wiki/Strange_loop) as elaborated by Douglas Hofstadter.)